 View our video on burnout and our treatment at The Kusnacht Practice

 Symptoms and effects of burnout

-Most of us have days when we temporarily feel overloaded, but when the pressure of constant stress becomes intolerable it can take a massive toll on our wellbeing.
-Burnout reduces a person’s productivity and saps their energy, and can leave them feeling hopeless, angry and resentful.
-It can also lead to physical problems such as heart palpitations, chest pains, and recurrent sickness.
-It can also be associated with increased use of alcohol or other substances.
+Most of us have days when we temporarily feel overloaded, but when the pressure of constant stress becomes intolerable, it can take a massive toll on our wellbeing.
+Burnout reduces a person’s productivity, saps their energy, and can leave them feeling hopeless, angry and resentful.
+Burnout can also lead to physical problems such as heart palpitations, chest pains, and recurrent sickness and may also lead to the increased use of alcohol or other substances.

 The most common symptoms of burnout